volt-protocol/ethereum-credit-guild/credit.md

     // a longer call period is better for the borrower, and more dangerous for the lender uint256 public callPeriod;

-    // the unused debt ceiling of this lending term
+    // the unused debt ceiling of this lending term as voted by the gauges
+    // incremented down upon borrowing and up on repayment
     // denominated in borrowToken
     uint256 public availableCredit;

+    // set by governance, once this has been reached no one else can vote for it in the gauges unless raised by governance
+    // this ensures the protocol's exposure to a single lending term is capped uint256 pubic maxDebtCeiling;

     // whether bad debt has accured resulting in slashing for voters bool public isSlashable;